ceedee666/erp_scp_end_2_end/docs/order_monitor_fe_1.md

 Once the wizard is finished, the generated application, in the example the Purchase Order Monitor can already be tested.
 It is not fit for production yet.
 Nevertheless, testing in the current state shows, what functionality is already available in Fiori Elements.

-The following screenshot shows the generated project in the SAP WebIDE.
+The following screenshot shows the generated project in the SAP Business Application Studio.

 <img src="../img/webide_template_app_50.png" width="30%">